Guardianship of Minors and Adults

 Guardianship of a Minor

 Guardianship of a person under 18 is used to obtain legal custody of and make personal decisions for a minor, including obtaining necessary medical and dental care, and enrolling the child in school, etc. It is oftentimes used when parents are unable to properly care for and meet the needs of their child.
 Parents may consent to a person being the guardian, but if the parents object, the court decides.
 Guardianship of a minor's estate is created when a minor is injured and receives a settlement from an insurance company, or receives large sums of money from other sources.
-The guardian (generally a parent) must protect the child's money until age 18, and must also provide accounting to the court.
+The guardian (generally a parent) must protect the child's money until age 18, and must also provide an accounting to the court.

 Short-Term Guardianship of Minors